-What is pupillary distance and how to measure it
+What is pupillary distance and how do you measure it?

-If you’ve ever tried on a pair of eyeglasses and experienced (ouch!) instant eye strain, the reason could lie right between your eyes, meaning your pupillary distance could have been measured incorrectly.
+If you’ve ever tried on a pair of eyeglasses and experienced (ouch!) instant eye strain, the reason could be right between your eyes, meaning your pupillary distance could have been measured incorrectly.

 Your pupillary distance (PD) — the distance between your pupils — determines comfort and how well your glasses fit.

 The average pupillary distance for an adult is about 63 mm, but this is not a number you’ll want to assume.

 After all, measurement can vary widely — between 51 mm and 74.5 mm for women and 53 mm and 77 mm for men.

 There are two primary methods for PD measurement: single PD and dual PD.